-Hvar is a gorgeous island surrounded by fabulously clear sea, located just a short ferry ride from Split on the Croatian mainland.
-The flaura and fauna are beautiful with olive groves and lavender in abundance.
+Hvar is a gorgeous island surrounded by fabulously clear sea, located just a short ferry ride from Split to the Croatian mainland.
+The flora and fauna are beautiful with olive groves and lavender in abundance.

 The main town of Hvar is also the principal port and arrival point for the ferry from Split on the Croatian mainland.
 You will sometimes see the local fishermen landing their catch whilst your waiting for the boat.
 Hvar is around half the size of the neighbouring island of Brac but it has twice as much cache.

 The town of Hvar is considered the Saint Tropez of Croatia and you can see why.
 The small harbour town dominated by the mediaeval castle on the hill is very deceptive.
 Once you get beyond the magnificent main square and into the myriad of streets, laid out in a grid, you will discover a wonderfully atmospheric town with excellent restaurants and cafes and a vibrant nightlife.

 A walk along the coastal path takes you swiftly away from the harbour and reveals kilometres of rocky beaches interspersed with small sandy coves all bordering the most inviting crystal clear, calm sea.